 Following the same approach, explore other equivalences (for example, \(\frac{{13}}{2}\; = \;6\frac{1}{2},\;\frac{27}{6}\;= \;4\frac{3}{6}\)) with the students.
 After a few examples, ask them to carefully consider the reasoning used to determine a strategy that does not require concrete materials.

-Invite students to group the diamonds to form wholes.
-In this way, students can then determine the improper fraction corresponding to the given mixed number.
+Invite students to use only green triangles to form the wholes.
+In this way, students can then determine the improper fraction that corresponds to the given number.

 Activity 4: Flags

-Suggest that the students create a class flag on which will appear 4 elements of equal importance; thus, it will be separated into 4 equivalent sections.
+Suggest that the students create a class flag that will have four elements of equal importance and will therefore need four equivalent sections.

 Provide students with a sheet of paper showing several congruent rectangles.
 First, ask them to divide the rectangles into fourths in various ways.

 Then invite students to draw the rectangle on the board.
 Discuss the various possible ways it could be divided.
-Generally, the whole is divided into 2 parts and each of these parts is then divided into 2 parts.
-Each part is therefore 1 half of 1 half, which is one fourth of the whole.
+Generally, the whole is divided into two equal parts and each of these parts is then divided into two equal parts.
+Each part is therefore one half of one half, which is one fourth of the whole.

 Point out to students that although the shapes of the parts differ, each part covers the same area, one fourth of the rectangle.